 CORONAVIRUS UPDATE: As experts learn more about the novel coronavirus, news and information changes.
 For the latest on the COVID-19 pandemic, please visit the Centers for Disease Control and Prevention.

-Coronaviruses are a family of viruses, but this is a new coronavirus, officially called SARS CoV-2.
-This novel coronavirus, also called COVID- 19, which first surfaced in Wuhan, China, at the end of 2019 and was transmitted to humans from an animal source.
-Experts are learning about the different ways it affects people.
-As cases rise around the world—COVID-19 is now a pandemic—questions abound.
+Coronaviruses are a family of viruses, but this is a new coronavirus, officially called SARS-CoV-2.
+This novel coronavirus, also called COVID-19, first surfaced in Wuhan, China, at the end of 2019 and was transmitted to humans from an animal source.
+Experts have learned, and are still learning, about the different ways it affects people.

-One thing experts know for sure: It’s a fairly contagious virus that is spread through the airborne (e.g., much smaller than droplets and stays in air) as well as droplets (e.g., the sneezes and coughs) of infected people.
-Touching a contaminated surface as well as touching an infected person, will also transmit the virus.
-This is why handwashing, social distancing, and self-isolation are so important in slowing coronavirus transmission.
+One thing experts know for sure: It’s a fairly contagious virus that is spread through aerosols (e.g., airborne particles much smaller than droplets that linger in air) as well as droplets (e.g., the sneezes and coughs) of infected people.
+Touching respiratory droplets as well as touching an infected person, will also transmit the virus.
+This is why handwashing, social distancing, self-isolation, and vaccination are so important in slowing coronavirus transmission.

 RELATED: Does hand sanitizer expire?

 Prevalence of mild, moderate, and severe COVID-19 cases

 The latest research indicates that the vast majority of COVID-19 cases fall into the least severe category:

 Age seems to be a strong factor in who gets the sickest.
 In a recent analysis of coronavirus disease 2019 in the United States, the Centers for Disease Control and Prevention (CDC) found that older people have the highest death rate.

 It’s important to note, however, that while older people are most likely to die from the disease, young people are not immune to COVID-19.

 Coronavirus symptoms: Mild vs. moderate vs. severe